Types of Aid

 Interest Rate Definitions

-- LIBOR is the 1 or 3-month average of the London Interbank Offered Rate.
+- LIBOR is the 1 or 3 or 6-month average of the London Interbank Offered Rate.
 LIBOR is the average interest rate paid on deposits of US dollars in the London market.

 - PRIME is the Prime Lending Rate as published in the Wall Street Journal.
 This is the rate banks charge their most creditworthy customers.